 e.
 The GMDB and the type of adjustment made to the GMDB for partial withdrawals (e.g., proportional or dollar-for-dollar adjustment).

 f.
-Expenses to be incurred and revenues to be received by the company as estimated on a prudent estimate basis as described in Section 1.E.2.i and complying with the requirements for revenue sharing as described in Section 3.A.5.
+Expenses to be incurred and revenues to be received by the company as estimated on a prudent estimate basis and complying with the requirements for revenue sharing as described in Section 4.A.5.

 5. Factor Components